Nitasamoe/gamev02/README.md

 We implement the possibility for the user of choosing the country in order to give him/her a reference and make comparison.

+## Why A Game?

+Is easier to get attention from the user and keeps him engaged.
+As a result the learned behaviors from inside of the game will be translated to everyday life.
+Moreover it is based on a gametype that everybody knows.
+A simple Sidescroller Jump´n Run.
+So it is very intuitive to play and the mechanisms are easily understood.
+That is also the reason why the game graphics are kept in a retro style.

+## What is it about?

+The player as a ghost, an abstract being, runs through a dystopian world and tries to reach the end.
+Under him there is a rising block of garbage that threatens his existence.
+Depending on the country he is in the rising speed is different.
+The more he gets to the city he harder it gets for him to get ahed.
+Ever few meters he also drops garbage.
+Only by picking the garbage up, he can lower the rising garbage and continue his journey.

+## End of Game

+It is not possible to finish the game in the intended way.
+The player just simply cannot win the game.
+He cannot reach the end.
+The game is configured to always let the player loose until he realizes that he cannot change the world alone.
+He needs help.
+It should show the action of people in a short term and the amount of waste produced.

 # Challenges

 The main challenge was the translation of the __awareness__ on the topic into coding.